 I Don’t Need “An Estate Plan”

-Creating a simple will is not terrifically difficult, so if you’ve already taken that step, it might be hard to see the value of an Estate Plan.
-But a will alone is not enough to avoid the pain of probate (an expensive court proceeding that draws out an already painful time).
-And really, a complete Estate Plan offers more than just a list of who gets what.
-The Trust part of an Estate Plan not only avoids probate, but also offers control of your legacy.
-You can be sure your children don’t inherit everything at once before they are ready.
-The Estate Plan also prepares for your incapacity, allowing important health care and financial decisions to be made they way you would want by the people you designate.
-A full Estate Plan is an array of documents that offers complete peace of mind in a variety of areas.
+The Revocable Trust part of an Estate Plan not only avoids probate, but also offers control of your legacy.
+You can be sure your children don’t inherit and spend everything at once before they are ready.
+The Durable Power of Attorney and an Advanced Health Care Directive, aka the Living Will, together prepare for your incapacity, allowing important health care and financial decisions to be made the way you would want by the people you designate. in short, a full Estate Plan is an array of documents that offers complete peace of mind in a variety of areas.

 Estate Planning Is Too Expensive